Stay warm and safe during winter activities

-These safety tips can help reduce your chances of injury when you're downhill skiing or snowboarding:
+These safety tips can help reduce your chances of injury when you're skiing or snowboarding:

 - Take lessons on how to stop, slow down and turn.

-- Always wear a certified helmet with wraparound goggles.
+- Wear a certified helmet with wraparound goggles.

 - Secure loose straps or clothing.